emeraldonion/DNS/README.md

-# Anycast Public Recursive Name Server
+# Emerald Onion's Encrypted DNS Resolver

-The Emerald Onion Anycast Public Recursive Name Server (APRNS) is a privacy-respecting DNS resolver using modern, encrypted DNS protocols (DoT, DoH, and DoQ).
+The Emerald Onion public recursive name server (DNS resolver) is a privacy-respecting DNS service offering modern, encrypted DNS protocols: DoT, DoH, and DoQ.

 ### How To